medialab/minet/README.template.md

 * Multithreaded, memory-efficient fetching from the web.
 * Multiprocessed raw text content extraction from HTML pages.
 * Multiprocessed scraping from HTML pages using a comfy JSON DSL.
+* URL-related heuristics utilities such as normalization and matching.
 * Data collection from various APIs such as [CrowdTangle](https://www.crowdtangle.com/).

 ## Installation